Psychedelic/nft-marketplace-fe/docs/service-dependencies.md

 ### Running Kyasshu as off-chain API

-We'll need the Kyasshu repository, as such you'll have to run the Service initialisation, as explained earlier.
+We'll need the Kyasshu repository, as such you'll have to run the Service initialization, as explained earlier.
 So, make sure that the `kyasshu` directory is populated.

 Kyasshu is a [Serverless framework](https://www.serverless.com/) for developing [AWS Lambda](https://aws.amazon.com/lambda/) based services.